Prathamesh0903/SignPDF/DEPLOYMENT.md

 1. Check the deployment logs
 2. Verify all environment variables are set
 3. Test the API endpoints individually
 4. Check the browser console for frontend errors
+5. For SSL errors, verify MongoDB Atlas network access and connection string format